What is the Silver State Classic Challenge, Inc.?

 Silver State Classic Challenge, Inc. is a non-profit corporation with a dedicated volunteer Board of Directors and staff who annually host the Nevada Open Road Challenge (NORC) and the Silver State Classic Challenge (SSCC) Open Road Racing events on Nevada State Highway 318, renamed by the Nevada Department of Transportation the Silver State Classic Challenge Highway.

 What types of racing events does SSCC host?

 SSCC offers two different Open Road Racing event formats.
-The NORC, held every third Sunday in May, is a two-way event, totaling 119.78 miles (59.89 each way), with the NORC Awards Banquet held in Ely, Nevada.
-The SSCC, held every third Sunday in September, is our classic 90-mile, one-way event, with the SSCC Awards Banquet held in Las Vegas, Nevada.
+The NORC, held every third Sunday in May, is a two-way event, totaling 122.76 miles (61.38 each way), with the NORC Awards Banquet held in Ely, Nevada.
+The SSCC, held every third Sunday in September, is our classic 90-mile, one-way event.
 SSCC also hosts companion One-Mile and Half-Mile Shootout events on both race weekends.

 What is Open Road Racing?

 Open Road Racing events are competitive driving events measured by time, speed, and distance.
 Vehicles begin from a standstill, starting one at a time against a GPS time clock at the top of each minute (or in some cases, thirty seconds) apart, and drive a prescribed distance based on specific time targets and speed class averages.
 Whoever breaks the timing beam at the end of the course with the most accurate target time variance in each speed class is the winner.